dffischer/waf-gnome-shell-extension/README.md

   build --make-waf --tools='waf-gnome-shell-extension/gse.py'
 ```

 To make it available to a system-wide waf installation, the included waf script can be used to place it into the waf library.
+[There is also a package available for Arch Linux.](https://aur.archlinux.org/packages/waf-gnome-shell-extension-git/)